induane/asinine-website/topics/articles/2019/satire/satire_9.rst

 Behind every major historical event there is only one reason for its occurrence, the will of the shrimps.
 If you thought the world was run by humans then I'm sad to inform you that you're terribly mistaken.
-The world is run by a truly sinister group, the puppet masters that make the world turn, the shrimp cabal.
-With a hand in nearly all tyrannical empires the widespread power of shrimps cannot be under estimated.
+The world is run by a truly sinister group, the puppet masters that make the world turn, the Shrimp Cabal.
+With a hand in nearly all tyrannical empires the widespread power of shrimps cannot be underestimated.
 Hitler, Stalin, Mao, Mussolini, all of them were simply figureheads in service to the whims of the secret hand of shrimps.
 Over time their power and influence has only grown.

 These invisible shrimp emperors oversee all inner workings of this world they have only been able to operate so efficiently and secretly because of their access to alien technology.
-When the earth was young, long before the time of man shrimps reigned supreme.
+When the earth was young—long before the time of man—shrimps reigned supreme.
 It was during this time that extraterrestrial beings came to earth and made contact with its rulers.
 Although shrimps are violent and unpredictable their capacity for diplomacy is unrivaled.
 Shrimps quickly became close allies with these alien beings, allowing access to all of